 On a final note: These have pretty science-forward names, as we're calling out the specific nutrients that, as Fitzgerald notes, are "epigenetically active."
 Don't worry, though: We'll give a few examples of foods that feature these powerful players:

 Anthocyanins are what give berries their red, blue, or purple pigments—think blueberries, blackberries, strawberries, and pomegranates.
-These flavonoids likely play an important role in brain and overall health, and research has associated a link between anthocyanins and healthy aging.* "Choose a variety of berries, including blackberries, black currants, blueberries, raspberries, and strawberries," Fitzgerald writes.
+These flavonoids likely play an important role in brain and overall health2, and research has associated a link between anthocyanins and healthy aging3.* "Choose a variety of berries, including blackberries, black currants, blueberries, raspberries, and strawberries," Fitzgerald writes.
 "Smaller, wild varieties often have high concentrations of epigenetic adaptogens."

-You can find this polyphenol in a variety of fruits, namely pomegranates, and the powerful antioxidant helps protect your body's cells from free radicals.* Research has shown this polyphenol can support metabolic and brain health—and as a side note, derms love it for promoting healthy skin again, too (which is why you can find it in a variety of beauty supplements).* One study, for example, found that the polyphenols in pomegranate extract increased skin's resilience against UVB rays.*
+You can find this polyphenol in a variety of fruits, namely pomegranates4, and the powerful antioxidant helps protect your body's cells from free radicals.* Research has shown this polyphenol can support metabolic5 and brain health6—and as a side note, derms love it for promoting healthy skin again, too (which is why you can find it in a variety of beauty supplements).* One study, for example, found that the polyphenols in pomegranate extract increased skin's resilience7 against UVB rays.*

-When cruciferous veggies crop up in conversation, you may associate them with the powerful antioxidant sulforaphane—but the compound diindolylmethane (DIM) is also found in cruciferous vegetables, and it's shown to balance estrogen levels in the body and support overall hormonal, ovarian, and prostate health.
+When cruciferous veggies crop up in conversation, you may associate them with the powerful antioxidant sulforaphane—but the compound diindolylmethane (DIM) is also found in cruciferous vegetables, and it's shown to balance estrogen levels in the body8 and support overall hormonal8, ovarian9, and prostate health10.